Skip to main content

 Simon Cohen / Digital Trends

 We also need to discuss the audio quality that comes with streaming songs on both services.
 For Spotify, the free version of the software streams at AAC 128Kbps via the web player.
-Download the Spotify app for desktop, mobile, or tablet and it will adjust streaming quality based on your connection, anywhere from 24Kbps to 160Kbps.
+Download the Spotify app for desktop, mobile, or tablets and it will adjust streaming quality based on your connection, anywhere from 24Kbps to 160Kbps.

 Upgrade to Premium, and that boosts quality up to AAC 256Kbps on the web player, and on the apps you'll get four quality levels maxing out at 320Kbps.
 Spotify's promised lossless tier of service is still nowhere to be found.

 Apple, on the other hand, has made significant strides in providing free audio quality upgrades for all subscribers.
-The entire 100 million Apple Music songs are now available in lossless audio.
+All 100 million Apple Music songs are now available in lossless audio.
 Apple uses ALAC (Apple Lossless Audio Codec), so the music stays true to the original audio file.
 There are several tiers of lossless audio available, starting with CD quality, 16-bit at 44.1kHz, and going up to 24-bit at 48kHz.
 There is also a hi-resolution lossless format all the way up to 24-bit at 192kHz.
 Additionally, last year, Apple made a wide range of its library available in its surround-sound spatial audio format.
 Enabled by Dolby Atmos coding, spatial audio gives music additional depth, extra compatibility with dynamic head-tracking, and other advantages that have come with the latest iOS updates.
 It's also really great through your Apple TV.

 Section winner: Apple Music